twaddington/python-rdio-export/README.rst

 Examples
 --------

-Note that results will be printed to stdout by default.
+    Note: Results will be printed to stdout by default.

 Export by username: